 How can I start using the service?

-To be able to use the emergency SMS, the user must be register with any one of the two following Voluntary Welfare Organisations (VWOs): The Singapore Association for the Deaf (SADeaf) or SG Enable.
+To be able to use the emergency SMS, the user must be registered with The Singapore Association for the Deaf (SADeaf).

 Contacting SCDF through SMS

 When sending an emergency SMS to SCDF, DHS members are required to text the following information in their message:

 a.
 Which Service is Required (Fire Engine or Ambulance);

 b.
 Address/ Incident Location (Be descriptive, include landmarks); and

 c.
 Nature of emergency (Fire, someone is trapped in the house, experiencing chest pains).